<img src="https://d5nxst8fruw4z.cloudfront.net/atrk.gif?account=5C8hi1agq800qI" style="display:none" height="1" width="1" alt="">

 Now, imagine you are that military family shopping for a home.
 Let’s say that it’s Friday evening at Camp LeJeune in North Carolina.
 Your Blackberry pings.
 You’ve got orders!
 Great!
 They’re to Camp Pendleton in San Diego, California.
 You check out your BAH for the area, and then you start researching homes in your price range using MilitaryByOwner and identify four homes that you just love!
 You send an email to each and go to bed.

-By Sunday night, you’ve receive two responses--one email and one call.
-The email said that the property had just rented that day.
+By Sunday night, you’ve received two responses--one email and one call.
+The email said that the property had just been rented that day.
 Bummer!
 The call was more promising, though.
 The property had just listed; it will be available when you’re ready to move, and they’d love to show it to you.

 There’s only one problem: The house is in California; you’re in North Carolina.